 - Pair relevant icons with each point.
 If you need help picking the right icons, check out this in-depth guide.

 - Organize the points into a timeline layout.
 If you want to learn more about timelines, read this!

 You can also easily crop this section and share it on social!

 Here is another direction you can take the quick facts section, using a horizontal timeline layout:

 5. Introduce your new hire’s team members.

-During their first week, you probably introduce new hires to their immediate team Then you played a fun game or team building activity so everyone could meet the new employee.
+During their first week, you probably introduce new hires to their immediate team Then you did job simulations, played a fun game or team building activity so everyone could meet the new employee.
 And finally, their boss introduced them to the rest of the company.

 But I am guessing meeting so many people can leave a new hire a little flustered.
 They most likely did not catch everyone’s name or any quirky facts about themselves that they shared.
 That is not your fault, it’s just an information overload!